kitsec-labs/kitsec-core/README.md

 ### ✨ Features

 - **VPS Logger**: Login to your VPS with a single command.
-- **Capture**: A tool that sends a GET request to a specified URL, captures the request headers, and extracts the hostname, path, and cookies.
+- **Capture**: Send a GET request to a specified URL, capture the request headers, and extract the hostname, path, and cookies.
-- **Convert**: A tool that automatically detects various formats and convert them (ie. URL, HTML, Base64, ASCII, Hex, Octal, Binary & GZIP).
+- **Convert**: Automatically detect various formats and convert them (ie. URL, HTML, Base64, ASCII, Hex, Octal, Binary & GZIP).
-- **Disturb**: This tool sends multiple requests to a web server with the same payload, in order to test for vulnerabilities or analyze server behavior.
+- **Disturb**: Send multiple requests to a web server with the same payload.
-- **Enumerator**: A powerful active and passive subdomain enumeration tool that scrapes technology using subfinder, amass, assetfinder and findomain.
+- **Enumerator**: Active and passive subdomain enumeration tool and scrape technology using subfinder, amass, assetfinder and findomain.
-- **Raid**: A modular tool to help you test your web applications.
+- **Raid**: Automatize customized attacks against a web server.
-- **Portscan**: A tool to help you scan ports.
+- **Portscan**: Scan a host for common or all possible open ports.
-- **Inject**: A modular tool to help you test your web applications against SQL injection attacks.
+- **Inject**: Test your web applications against SQL injection attacks.
 - **CIDR**: A tool that  resolves a company's IP address and returns the CIDR range from its RDAP record.
 - **CVE**: A tool that queries the CVE data for a specific product name (company name) from NIST's National Vulnerability Database (NVD) and returns its CVE ID, CWE, severity, and summary.